 Broadcast

-Boradcast operation broadcasts the loop variant data to all the tasks in iteration.
+Broadcast operation broadcasts the loop variant data to all tasks in the iteration.
 In typical data-intensive iterative computations, the loop-variant data is orders of magnitude smaller than the loop-invariant data.
-In the MapReduce-MergeBroadcast model, the broadcast operation typically broadcasts the output data of the Merge tasks to the tasks of the next iteration.
+In the MapReduce-MergeBroadcast model, the broadcast operation typically transmits the output data of the Merge tasks to the tasks of the next iteration.
 Broadcast operation of MapReduce-MergeBroadcast can also be thought of as executing at the beginning of the iterative MapReduce computation.
 This would make the model Broadcast-MapReduce-Merge, which is essentially similar to the MapReduce-Merge-Broadcast when iterations are present.

 …MapReducen-> Mergen-> Broadcastn-> MapReducen+1-> Merge n+1-> Broadcastn+1-> MapReduce n+2-> Merge...

 Broadcast can be implemented efficiently based on the environment as well as the data sizes.
 Well-known algorithms for data broadcasting include flat-tree, minimum spanning tree (MST), pipeline and chaining[8].
-It’s possible to share broadcast data between multiple tasks executing on a single node, as MapReduce computations typically have more than one map/reduce/merge worker per worker- ode.
+It’s possible to share broadcast data between multiple tasks executing on a single node, as MapReduce computations typically have more than one map/reduce/merge worker per worker node.

 MapReduceMergeBroadcast Cost Model